UMWEDU/umw-greatlives-sync/_pages/team.md

 [caption id="attachment_59906" align="alignleft" width="147"]<a href="https://www.umw.edu/greatlives/wp-content/uploads/sites/8/2016/11/Bales_Jack_2016.jpg"><img class="wp-image-59906" src="https://www.umw.edu/greatlives/wp-content/uploads/sites/8/2016/11/Bales_Jack_2016-240x300.jpg" width="147" height="184" /></a> <strong>Jack Bales</strong>[/caption]

-Jack Bales is the longtime Reference and Humanities Librarian at UMW’s Simpson Library and serves as research consultant for the series and for the Great Lives class.
+Jack Bales, recently retired, Reference and Humanities Librarian at UMW’s Simpson Library serves as research consultant for the series.
 The Illinois native received his bachelor’s degree in English from Illinois College and his master’s in library science from the University of Illinois.
 Although a librarian by vocation, he is a writer by avocation and is the author of a number of books and articles on his own “great lives,” including authors Horatio Alger, Kenneth Roberts, and Willie Morris.
 He has spent the last few years researching the history of the Chicago Cubs and has written articles on the team for <cite>Nine: A Journal of Baseball History and Culture</cite> and the <cite>Baseball Research Journal.</cite> His book <cite>Before They Were the Cubs: The Early Years of Chicago’s First Professional Baseball Team</cite> was published in 2019.

 &nbsp;
 <h2 style="clear: both">Support Staff</h2>